AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-5-labs/README.md

 In our case, we have a single node lab cluster, so this cannot be rectified.
 In a full cluster deployment, you should see 3 replicas created on separate nodes for high availability.

 Well done.
-You have now completed the Longhorn labs.
+You have now completed the Longhorn Storage labs.

 ___